d4goxn/scms/INSTALL.md

 # How to Install

-For local development and testing in a LAMP environment.
+Setup instructions for local development and testing in a LAMP environment.
+Requires `mod_ssl` and `php_curl` for Apache.

 ## Directory Structure

-Assuming you have already done `cd [path to site]`. `[path to site]` must not be below `/home` or there will be permissions problems.
+These instructions assume that you have already done `cd [path to site]`. `[path to site]` must not be below `/home` or there will be permissions problems.

-`config/`: Configuration files, including database credentials.
-`www/`: Contains all web accessible content and PHP files.
-`log/`: Log files.
-`upload/`: User uploads.
+The `./vendor` directory has been omitted from source control.
+To retrieve the submodules needed to run the site, run `./composer.phar install`.

 ## File Permissions